-- Streamline the permitting process.
+Streamline the permitting process.
 Encourage the development and use of general permits for similar groups of facilities.
-Encourage DEQ to eliminate the backlog of pending permits and to issue permits timely. - Support the expansion and continued implementation of DEQ's regulatory permit program. - Support legislation and/or regulation which minimizes uncertainty and provides clear guidance to DEQ and regulated entities relative to information, such as compliance with the "IT decision", 452 So.2d 1152 (La.
+Encourage DEQ to eliminate the backlog of pending permits and to issue permits timely.

+- Support the expansion and continued implementation of DEQ's regulatory permit program. - Support legislation and/or regulation which minimizes uncertainty and provides clear guidance to DEQ and regulated entities relative to information, such as compliance with the "IT decision" (Save Ourselves, Inc. v Louisiana Environmental Control Commission, 452 So.2d 1152 (La.
 1984)), which is required for issuance of permits and, upon compliance, ensures the issuance of permits. - Oppose efforts, especially taxpayer-funded efforts to stop or inhibit economic development by those claiming to be fighting for environmental justice but who are opposed to any industrial growth. - Support and encourage the timely granting of permits that are valid for the life of the facility, especially solid waste facilities. - Oppose measures that would jeopardize the integrity of a permit during its term. - Encourage informal dialogue between DEQ and the regulated community about permitting and enforcement matters.
 Allow permitees to review an early draft of their permit for accuracy and completeness.
-Encourage DEQ to accept submittal of permit applications and other information by electronic means (e-data submittal).
+Encourage DEQ to accept submittal of permit applications and other information by electronic means (e-data submittal). - Oppose any legal, regulatory, or legislative efforts that seek to challenge Louisiana's primacy over the capturing and/or transportation of natural resource byproducts.